DerploidEntertainment/UnityUtil/src/Logging/Serilog.Sinks.Unity/README.md

 // In logging code...
 logger.Information("Hello, my tag is '{UnityLogTag}'", "TestTag");
 ```

+You might change the property name, e.g., to avoid collisions with property names added by other enrichers,
+or if you wanted to save a few bytes with shorter property names in your production logs.

 To keep the tag out of your log message templates, you could instead use Serilog's `LogContext` like so: